Editor’s Note, May 2022: We’ve updated the article to ensure links are still relevant.

 The next step is to find out exactly how big of a loan you can get.
 This is where all the numbers from the previous step will come in handy.

-You can skip this and opt instead to use a home loan calculator like this one, of course.
+You can skip this and opt instead to use a home loan calculator like this one.
 But that’s assuming your calculations are 100% correct.
 If not, you’re taking a huge risk.

 Heck, you can even get the AIP with no real intention to buy a property.